Peng-PKU/Peng-PKU.github.io/content/facilities/_index.md

       text: |
         <br>

         <span style="font-size: 0.85em;">JEM-F200 field emission transmission electron microscope is a versatile instrument for nanoscale structural and physical property analysis in materials science.
 It operates at an accelerating voltage of 200/80 kV and is equipped with a cold field emission gun, offering excellent coherence, brightness, and stability.
-The system supports HRTEM, STEM HAADF/BF imaging, and EDS mapping.
+The system supports HRTEM, STEM HAADF/BF imaging, EDS mapping and SAAF system.
 Combined with in situ cryogenic electrical holders and in situ thermal-electrical holders, it enables real-time characterization of material structures at the nanoscale under external fields such as low/high temperatures and applied voltages.</span>

   - block: hero
     content: